swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 These workflows represent just one way of processing data for a ‘typical’ scRNAseq experiment – there are many other options!

-This document describes 3 sub-workflows for processing single cell RNAseq data with scanpy
+This document describes a set of workflows for processing single cell RNAseq data with scanpy

+With 3 ways to load the data:

-* **Load counts matrix (CellRanger):**    This workflow adds a sample name, which enables multi-sample analyses.
-NB: Does not yet run cellranger.
+* **Load counts matrix (CellRanger):**  This workflow takes fastq files, uses starSOLO to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.
 * **Count and load (starSOLO):** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=466&trs_version=2)   This workflow takes fastq files, uses starSOLO to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.
+* **Load counts matrix (CellRanger):** [TO LINK] This workflow takes fastq files, uses starSOLO to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.

+Then two subsequent steps to perform some routine processing:

 * **Single cell QC:** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=467&trs_version=2)  This workflow generates some basic QC plots and applies filtering
 * **Single cell QC to basic processing:** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=468&trs_version=2)  This generates a UMAP, does clustering and calculates cluster marker genes.

-For single sample experiments, there are streamlined workflows that runs all 3 sub-workflows all at once
+For single sample experiments, there are streamlined workflows that the steps all at once

 * **Single sample workflow (CellRanger):** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=464&trs_version=2)  This workflow loads counts matrix, does some basic processing, suitable for a single sample.
 * **Single sample workflow (StarSOLO):** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=465&trs_version=2)  This workflow loads counts matrix, does some basic processing, suitable for a single sample.
+* **Single sample workflow (Counts matrix):** A workflow that starts with a counts matrix, suitable for a single sample.

 These workflows are all available on galaxy australia.